CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/hintextua.png)

-1. Change the **HintText** value of the Notes textbox to the below value.
+1. Change the **HintText** value of the Notes textbox to the value below.
 The value should be inside double quotes.

     ```
     My notes